Skip to Content

 Be Quick

 I can’t stress enough how little time you have at the site, especially with the long walk to the Treasury of Petra.
-During the Petra by night show is the best time to take photos without other people screwing it up.
+The Petra by night show is the best time to take photos without other people screwing it up.
 Before and after the show, people will be walking through, and there will be a lightning storm of flashes.
-The show, only 2 songs long, and goes by very quick especially when you are using long exposure photography techniques.
+The show is only 2 songs long and goes by very quickly, especially when you are using long-exposure photography techniques.

 Set Your Focus Point Before The Show Starts